pstgi/sps-v3-documentation/Installation/upgrade-v3-to-v4.md

 You can download the download the latest release of [ASP.NET Core Runtimes 9 Hosting Bundles] from the official .NET website:
 [https://dotnet.microsoft.com/en-us/download/dotnet/9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).

-## Obtain a copy of the distribution package of SPS v4

-You need to contact the PSTGI team to obtain a copy of the distribution package of SPS v4.
-You cannot download it from a public website, unless you were instructed to do so by the PSTGI team.

-> Do not continue with the upgrade process until you have the distribution package of SPS v4.

-> You have to update the appsettings.json file before you can upgrade the app files.
-Use the internal "SPS v3 to v4 Settings Upgrader"

 ## Upgrading the app